-The Summer Camp offers a variety of activities developed around weekly themes to include arts and crafts, games, photo journals, indoor/outdoor play, to an array of field trips or bi-weekly visits to our local financial institution to discuss the principles of a savings account.
+The Summer Camp offers a variety of activities developed around weekly themes to include arts and crafts, games, photo journals, indoor/outdoor play, to an array of field trips.

 Registration and participation in the Summer Camp session(s) is on a first applied, first served basis.
 Specific information regarding Summer Camp program registration is published early in December of the preceding year.
 Priority summer camp registration for students currently enrolled at the center starts immediately after the information is published and continues until the close of business the day before open registration begins.
 Open registration for the remaining summer camp slots is typically scheduled in early January with a 7:30 am start time.
 Parents of children not currently enrolled at NIST CCC, but have interest in the Summer Camp program, should contact the Center to be put on the list to receive the camp information by email prior to the early December publication.